 - Show Side-Heading Lines: (Only SEAiq Pilot) When enabled, additional heading lines are displayed on either side of Own-Ship's heading, extending 2NM from the center of the vessel.
-You can choose relative bearings of 3, 5, or 10 degrees.
+You can choose relative bearings of 3°, 5°, or 10°.

 - Show Swept Path: (Only SEAiq Pilot) When enabled, shows swept path of Own-Ship.
 The swept path is indicated by lines that begin from the current outermost extremities of the vessel to port and starboard from the current course of the vessel.
 This is useful primarily when the vessel is drifting due to current or wind and the effective beam may be significantly higher than the beam.
 The length of the swept path is same as the predicted course length, but at most 6 minutes.

 When Swept Path is enabled, the vertical status bar includes a panel with Own-Ship's beam width, drift (crab) angle, and effective beam width at the current time.

 Finally, when n Electronic Bearing Line (EBL) is selected which is between Own-Ship beam and length, the EBL panel in the status bar is shown the maximum drift possible for Own-Ship's effective beam to be at-most the length of the EBL.
 This is the maximum angle and assumes the vessels COG approaching the EBL is a right angle.